canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

 Now that the cloud controller manager is deployed and can communicate with AWS, you are ready to deploy the EBS CSI driver.
 The easiest way to deploy the driver is with the Helm chart.
-Luckily, Canonical K8s has a built-in helm command.
+Luckily, {{product}} has a built-in Helm command.

 If you want to create encrypted drives, you need to add the statement to the